LD-2162

 Plain Language

-Deployers must implement and continuously maintain systems capable of detecting when a user expresses intent to harm themselves or others, and must promptly respond to, report, and mitigate such situations.
-The system must prioritize user safety and well-being over the deployer's commercial or other interests.
-This obligation applies to all users — not only minors.
-The 'emergency situation' definition covers both self-harm and harm to others, making this broader than typical crisis-response provisions focused solely on suicidal ideation.
+Deployers must implement and maintain systems that can detect when a user indicates intent to harm themselves or another person, and must promptly respond to, report, and mitigate such situations.
+The deployer's response must prioritize the user's safety and well-being over the deployer's commercial or other interests.
+This is a continuous operating requirement — the systems must be maintained and reasonably effective at all times, not merely documented.
+Note that unlike CA SB 243, this provision applies to all users, not just minors, and covers both self-harm and intent to harm others.

 Statutory Text